Atmospheric-Dynamics-GUF/PinCFlow.jl/docs/src/developer_guide.md

 julia --project -e 'using Pkg; Pkg.test(; julia_args = `--check-bounds=auto`)'
 ```
 in the root directory of the repository.
 To update the reference values for the norms, run the tests after setting the variable `update_references` in `test/runtests.jl` to `true`.

+## Creating new releases

+The creation of a new release must not be attempted without the express permission of one of PinCFlow.jl's maintainers.
+To create a new release, first update the version number in `Project.toml` (following the interpretation of [semantic versioning](https://julialang.github.io/Pkg.jl/dev/compatibility/#Version-specifier-format-1)) and add the release notes to `NEWS.md`, documenting all relevant changes that have been implemented since the last release.
+Push your commit, navigate to it on GitHub and add the comment ``@JuliaRegistrator `register()` ``.
+If the release includes breaking changes, the comment must mention where they are documented (an example of this can be found [here](https://github.com/Atmospheric-Dynamics-GUF/PinCFlow.jl/commit/6049b83416104195e0575516d4d12f5614a6e0b1#commitcomment-170569001)).